What is the California Basic Speed Law?

 Driving too Fast for Conditions is a Traffic Violation

-The basic speed law overrides posted speed limits or speed limits set by law or local ordinances.
-Even if you are driving 55 mph where the posted speed limit is 65 mph, you may be stopped and charged with driving too fast for conditions.
+The basic speed law overrides posted speed limits or limits set by law or local ordinances.
+Even if you are driving 55 mph where the posted speed limit is 65 mph, you may be stopped and charged with driving too fast for the conditions.

 Things to Consider When You Choose Your Speed